Great Zimbabwe: Name

 Zimbabwe is the Shona name of the ruins, first recorded in 1531 by Vicente Pegado, captain of the Portuguese garrison of Sofala.
 Pegado noted that "The natives of the country call these edifices Symbaoe, which according to their language signifies 'court.

 The name contains dzimba, the Shona term for 'houses'.
 There are two theories for the etymology of the name.
-The first proposes that the word is derived from Dzimba-dze-mabwe, translated from Shona as 'large houses of stone' (dzimba = plural of imba, 'house'; mabwe = plural of bwe, 'stone').
+The first proposes that the word is derived from Dzimba-dze-mabwe, translated from Shona as 'large houses of stone' (dzimba = plural of imba, 'house'; mabwe = plural of ibwe, 'stone').
 A second suggests that Zimbabwe is a contracted form of dzimba-hwe, which means 'venerated houses' in the Zezuru dialect of Shona, as usually applied to the houses or graves of chiefs.

 History and description

 Overview of Great Zimbabwe.
 The large walled construction is the Great Enclosure.
 Some remains of the valley complex can be seen in front of it.